gpolitog/quasar-kitchen-sink-v2/README.md

 ```

 ## Electron
 Run: `cd electron && npm start`

 Configured to use hot reload.
 Whenever the app is recompiled into `/dist` it will hot load the app!

 ## Development

-Run `npm run dev`
+- Run `npm run dev`

-Open `localhost:8080` in Chrome
+- Open `localhost:8080` in Chrome

-Start developing and notice the hot loading of your changes at work!
+- Start developing and notice hot loading of your changes at work!

-Open *Chrome dev tools* and check the browser *console* for errors to help you better debug ;)
+- Open *Chrome dev tools* and check the _console_ tab for errors, to help you better debug ;)

 ## Adding components
 To render the index (list) of components we use a [v-for loop](http://vuejs.org/guide/#Conditionals-and-Loops)
 over a number of data `items`.